Legana/AMP_pub/05_benchmark.md

 Benchmarking
 ================

-Benchmarking the performance of AMP predictors is challenging for a number of reasons;
+When benchmarking the performance of AMP predictors a number of important factors need to be considered;

 1. Any benchmark dataset will likely include some AMPs used for training in one or more of the predictors.
 Since most predictors are